L4z3x/L4z3x/README.md

 ### :man_technologist: About Me :

-- 🔭 I’m currently working on khatamat website
+- 🔭 I’m currently working on mal-cli
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning rust
 - 👯 I’m looking to collaborate on khatamat website
-- 🤔 I’m looking for help with ui/ux design and structuring the idea.

 ---